LED bulbs use 75% less energy than incandescent bulbs — DOE

 Real-Time TOU Optimization

 Traditional "Time-of-Use" (TOU) rates are complex.
-In 2026, AI-driven energy management systems do the thinking for you.
+In 2026, automated energy management systems do the thinking for you.
 They predict tomorrow's weather (for solar yield) and tomorrow's electricity prices, then decide whether to charge the house from the grid at 3 AM or save the battery capacity for 6 PM.

 The Financial ROI in 2026